What we do / Community

 Eastside Climate Leadership programme member

-Ruth has worked in the disability sector for over 15 years, campaigning to remove the barriers that Disabled people experience in everyday life.
+Ruth has worked to remove the barriers that Disabled people experience in everyday life for over 15 years.
 Ruth is a former Black & Green Ambassador and is completing a PhD exploring ways to improve employment experience for Disabled people.
-As a Black Disabled mother she is interested in applying an intersectional and co-productive approach to reducing inequalities in our society.
+As a Black Disabled mother she is interested in an intersectional and co-productive approach to reducing inequalities in our society.

 Ruth Nortey